wittfabian/djangae/docs/migrations.md

 ```

 Here, the first and third migrations have operations that will clash as they are the same operation, with the same arguments.
 In this situation
-the third migration will fail as the operation would appear to have been completed.
+the third migration will have no effect, as the operation would appear to have been completed.
 You can avoid this situation by providing a `uid` argument
 to the operation:

 ```